pierre-vigier/Perl6-Math-Matrix/README.md

 ### equal

+    Checks two matrices for equality.
+They have to be of same size and every element of the first matrix on a particular position has to be equal to the element (on the same position) of the second matrix.

     if $matrixa.equal( $matrixb ) {
     if $matrixa ~~ $matrixb {

-    Checks two matrices for Equality

 ### is-square

+    True if number of rows and colums are the same.

     if $matrix.is-square {

-    True if number of rows and colums are the same

 ### is-invertible

-    Is True if number of rows and colums are the same and determinant is not zero.
+    Is True if number of rows and colums are the same (is-square) and determinant is not zero.

 ### is-zero